Acceptance and Commitment Training for Professionals

 What is Acceptance and Commitment Therapy (ACT)?

 Acceptance and Commitment Therapy (ACT) is an evidence-based psychotherapeutic intervention rooted in the behavioural tradition.
-It has over 1000 RCTs demonstrating its effectiveness for many psychological health problems, including chronic pain, anxiety, depression, work-related stress, addictions, long-term health conditions (LTCs), traumatic stress and many more.
+It has over 1000 RCTs, demonstrating its effectiveness for many psychological health problems, including chronic pain, anxiety, depression, work-related stress, addictions, long-term health conditions (LTCs), and traumatic stress.
 For more detailed information about the research journey of ACT, I recommend this book by Nic Hooper and Andreas Larsson.

 How does ACT work?

-ACT aims to increase psychological flexibility, which is a scientific and empirically supported phenomenon in behavioural science.
-The research shows that when a person increases their psychological flexibility, their well-being, functioning, and mental health improve.
+ACT aims to increase psychological flexibility, a scientific and empirically supported phenomenon in behavioural science.
+The research shows that when people increase their psychological flexibility, their well-being, functioning, and mental health improve.

 What is Psychological Flexibility?